Co-Evolving Latent Action World Models: Evaluation Details

 \subsection{Visual planning on \texorpdfstring{VP\textsuperscript{2}}{VP2} benchmark}

-We follow ~\citep{gao2025adaworld} and test the learned world model's utility in control on RoboDesk environment using the evaluation protocol from VP\textsuperscript{2} benchmark.
+We follow ~\citep{gao2025adaworld} and test the adapted real-action-based world models' utility in control on RoboDesk environment using the evaluation protocol from VP\textsuperscript{2} benchmark.
 Each task of the RoboDesk environment on VP\textsuperscript{2} benchmark is specified by 30 pairs of initial observation and goal observation.
 When testing on one task, every time we sample such a pair and the agent needs to use the world model to plan the trajectory starting at the initial state towards the goal.
 The reward function is also provided by VP\textsuperscript{2}, defined as the weighted sum of the MSE loss between the predicted video and the goal observation, with a pretrained binary classifier's predicted logit on the current task.
 The classifier's weights are also provided by the benchmark.
 Finally, the task success rate is the ratio of success trajectories in these 30 runs.
-Moreover, VP\textsuperscript{2} offers trajectory data on RoboDesk, and the experiments of the world model downstream adaptation on RoboDesk in \cref{subsec: real action adaptation} are conducted by training the adapter and finetuning the world model on these data.
+VP\textsuperscript{2} offers trajectory data on RoboDesk, and the experiments of the world model downstream adaptation on RoboDesk in \cref{subsec: real action adaptation} are conducted by training the adapters and finetuning the world models on these data.
+After real-action adaptation, we can directly use the resulted world model checkpoints for visual planning, serving as visual simulators that output video prediction results given the planned action sequences.
+We can then label the rewards of the rollout trajectories using the reward functions mentioned above.
+The MPC planner then iteratively refines the action sequences to maximize the reward, executing the first action of the optimized sequence in the environment.